BrunoKrugel/dotfiles/.github/readme.md

 I do not own anything related to NvChad, this is only the configs that I use with it.

-I have been a VSCode user for years and I am slowly moving forward to `NVIM`, so this is my config that mimics `VSCode` key binds and UI, with a goal of removing plugins as I am getting used to it and learning more about `NVIM`.
+I have been a VSCode user for years and I am slowly moving forward to `nvim`, so this is my config that mimics `VSCode` key binds and UI, with a goal of removing plugins as I am getting used to it and learning more about `nvim`.

 ## Installation guide